CuriouslyCory/FullStackApp/README.md

 ## Minimum viable TO-DO
 * Move product api sync to cron job
 * Search
+* Scroll to top of details page on route change

 ## Things I would do with more time